Why Create Customer Journey Maps?

 Meanwhile, the customer is experiencing a journey that includes several points of frustration and effort.
 In these moments, the customer can’t accomplish something they expect to be able to, often having to turn to customer service for help.

-That experience compounds their already frustrating one because the customer service agents don’t have access to the right data and must ask the customer to repeat their information.
+That experience compounds their frustration because the customer service agents don’t have access to the right data and must ask the customer to repeat their information.

 Even if the issue is “resolved” for the customer, it’s an issue they feel shouldn’t have happened in the first place.